learntheropes/learn-the-ropes/content/en/articles/host-anonymous-website-clearnet.md

 For different operating systems, you can download it from the [official page](https://www.torproject.org/download/).
 ## Create a secure Proton email under tor
 *Proton is a Swiss-based company that provides secure and private communication solutions for individuals and businesses, under free  and paid plans.
 The company was founded in 2014 and has since then established itself as a leading provider of encrypted email, VPN, and online storage services.
 Proton is known for its strong commitment to privacy and security, and its services are designed to protect user data from prying eyes and unauthorized access.
 Proton solutions are trusted by millions of users worldwide, and the company continues to innovate and expand its offerings to meet the growing demand for secure online communication.*
-They have a [clearnet website](https://proton.me/) and a [hidden service](https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion).
+They have a [clearnet website](https://proton.me/) and a [onion service](https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion).
 Connect the Tor Browser and browse to the hideen service [registration page](https://account.protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion/signup?plan=free&product=mail) and register a new email address.
 If you are asked for verification, use the captcha method, not an existing email address.
 Skip to provide a recovery phone number and a recovery email address.